What is C.difficile?

-C. difficile, also known as C. diff, is a bacteria that lives in the intestines of 1 to 3% of people.
+C. difficile, also known as C.diff, are bacteria that live in the bowel of up to 7% of people without causing illness.
 Your intestines also normally contain many good bacteria that help you digest food and stay healthy.
-When antibiotics are taken to treat an illness, these good bacteria can be killed.
-C. diff bacteria can survive and cause you to become sick.
+When antibiotics are taken to treat an illness, these good bacteria may be killed.
+C.diff bacteria are not killed by common antibiotics and continue to grow, which may cause you to become sick.

 C. diff produces toxins that can cause damage to the cells in the intestines.
-The most common symptom of C. diff is diarrhea.
+The most common symptom of C.diff infection is diarrhea.
 In fact, it is the most frequent cause of infectious diarrhea in hospitals and health care facilities.
-The reported number of healthcare associated C. diff infections in Canada has risen over the last decade in hospitals, and is linked with an increase in illnesses and sometimes death.
+C. diff infections may lead to serious illness.

 Who is most at risk?

 For most healthy people, C. diff is not a health risk.
 Those at greater risk of infection include: